How to build a successful agile enterprise

 Structuring teams in this way might lead to a lot of tension and uncertainty in a traditional business, as it is a very different approach from how things were done in the past.
 For instance, businesses are used to scheduling individuals on multiple projects and tasks to squeeze the most utilisation out of them.
 Counter-intuitively, it will often be more effective to have someone under-utilised but dedicated to one team as at a macro level it makes the team (and the overall system) more effective.

 Another important consideration for an agile enterprise is what to do with functional leadership or management when dedicating teams cross-functionally on value.
 This will often involve a matrix structure where team members will report into a functional or capability lead, as well as a product lead to focus on value.
-From a people perspective, the functional or capability lead will provide a long term home within the business, will be responsible for recruitment, performance management, career development, pay etc. They will also be responsible for building good practice and standards in their function or capability area.
+From a people perspective, the functional or capability lead will provide a long term home within the business, will be responsible for recruitment, performance management, career development, pay, etc. They will also be responsible for building good practices and standards in their function or capability area.
 The product lead will be own the resource for the period of time that they are assigned to their product to deliver the agreed purpose and value.
-They will therefore be responsible for day to day direction, objective setting and prioritisation.
+They will, therefore, be responsible for the day-to-day direction, objective setting and prioritisation.
 Getting a matrix such as this to work is often a significant challenge in an agile transformation and one that needs focused change management and coaching effort.

 People and culture

 Truly being agile involves adopting a new philosophy, crafting a new culture and exhibiting a new way of behaving.
 To ultimately work in an adaptive, flexible and fast way, each person in the business needs to behave that way.
 The value of people is at the core of the agile philosophy.
 Removing layers of management, providing autonomy and empowerment to individuals and teams, enabling self-organisation and putting the power with the people who are specialists and closest to the action.
 Underpinning all of this is a key assumption – that these people are good enough and can be trusted with this responsibility.